 When people in India become ill, the first person they go to for medical advice is often their local chemist or private health care provider rather than a qualified doctor, who may be based many miles away and difficult to get to.

-That’s why TB Alert India’s PRATAM (Pharmacist and rural healthcare provider TB activism) project in Telangana State, run by TB Alert India with funding from the Lilly MDR-TB Partnership, is working closely with these community-based health providers to ensure they recognise the symptoms of TB.
+That’s why TB Alert India’s PRATAM (Pharmacist and private healthcare provider TB activism) project in Telangana State, run by TB Alert India with funding from the Lilly MDR-TB Partnership, is working closely with these community-based health providers to ensure they recognise the symptoms of TB.